-- 14.1 Lobbying consists of exercising lobbying activities before any public authority in order to promote the image, products and services of Veolia.
-A lobbyist may be a Veolia manager or employee or a third party acting in Veolia's name or on Veolia's behalf.
-Regardless of how such activities are described they must be carried out in compliance with ethics, applicable law and regulation, Veolia's procedures and this policy, and in particular so as to avoid any influence peddling. - 14.2 Lobbyists must clearly inform third parties they meet that they act in Veolia's name or on Veolia's behalf and must make sure they avoid any confusion with other activities that could be exercised in a private or professional capacity or in the context of any other mandate (whether in associations, or in political or trade union mandates).
-Lobbyists must also refrain from any attempt to obtain information by fraudulent means, or any deliberate communication of false or misleading information.
+- 1) clearly inform third parties they meet that they act in Veolia's name or on Veolia's behalf - 2) make sure they avoid any confusion with other activities that could be exercised in a private or professional capacity or in the context of any other mandate (whether in associations, or in political or trade union mandates). - 3) refrain from any attempt to obtain information by fraudulent means - 4) refrain from any deliberate communication of false or misleading information.

-15.0 RULES ON PURCHASING, FINANCIAL AND ACCOUNTING CONTROL
+16. RULES ON PURCHASING, FINANCIAL AND ACCOUNTING CONTROL

-- 15.1 The standards and procedures set in place by Veolia in terms of financial and accounting control aim in particular at ensuring that the books, registers and accounts do not include unlawful actions, including any act of corruption or influence peddling.
-To such end, any payment or advantage granted in Veolia's name must have a lawful and defined purpose and be made in favour of beneficial owners in compliance, in particular, with: - international legislation regarding sanctions, embargoes, and the prevention of money laundering and the financing of terrorism; - the Veolia Delegation of Authority Policy and Banking Delegation of Authority Policy; and - validation/approval processes (order, delivery, payment) and accounting processes described in Veolia's purchasing processes. - 15.2 Any undocumented payment, i.e., not entered in the accounts, or any payment that knowingly mentions a false purpose or beneficiary or whose actual purpose or beneficiary is not precisely known, is prohibited.
-As an extension of this rule, unless any specific local situation is expressly validated in advance by Veolia's finance and compliance departments, any cash payment or payment made using similar values (precious metals, securities or listed securities, etc.) or in-kind payments are also strictly prohibited. - 15.3 To the extent possible, any person making a payment must ensure that its beneficiary complies with the laws and regulations to which it is subject; the payment terms accepted by Veolia must in no case aim at circumventing these laws and regulations.
+- 16.1 The standards and procedures set in place by Veolia, in terms of financial and accounting control, aim in particular at ensuring that the books, registers and accounts do not include unlawful actions, including any act of corruption or influence peddling.
+As such, any payment or advantage granted in Veolia's name must have a lawful and defined purpose, and be made in compliance with: - 1) international legislation regarding sanctions, embargos, and the prevention of money laundering and the financing of terrorism; - 2) the Veolia Delegation of Authority Policy and Banking Delegation of Authority Policy; and 3) validation/approval processes (order, delivery, payment) and accounting processes described in Veolia's purchasing processes. - 16.2 Any undocumented payment, i.e., not entered in the accounts, or any payment that knowingly mentions a false purpose or beneficiary or whose actual purpose or beneficiary is not precisely known, is prohibited.
+As an extension of this rule, unless any specific local situation is expressly validated in advance by Veolia's finance and compliance departments, any cash payment or payment made using similar values (precious metals, securities or listed securities, etc.) or in-kind payments are also strictly prohibited. - 16.3 To the extent possible, any person making a payment must ensure that its beneficiary complies with the laws and regulations to which it is subject; the payment terms accepted by Veolia must in no case aim at circumventing these laws and regulations.
 Unless expressly validated by Veolia's finance and compliance departments, any payment must be made in the country where the service provider is effectively domiciled or in the country in which the service is provided.